Interislander - Cook Strait Ferries

 Your horse needs to be in good condition to travel

-• Sick or injured (unless certified fit for travel by a practicing vet).
+• Your horse/pony should not travel if they are unwell, sick or injured (unless certified fit for travel by a practicing vet).

 • Horses in the last three months (90 days) of pregnancy should not be travelling on the ferry unless given clearance by a vet.